Click on a question to see Dr. Doray’s answer

 Early detection and adequate diagnosis require measurement of pockets (the crevice between tooth and gum) with a periodontal probe.
 Although the procedure is simple, painless and requires only a few minutes, millions of American adults have never had it done.

-Please feel free to call our office at (215) 395-6076 to schedule a comprehensive evaluation if you have experienced any of the following signs of periodontal disease: bleeding gums, redness of gum tissue, swelling of gums around the teeth, breath odor, receding gums, or mobility of teeth.
+Please feel free to call our office at (215) 395-6076 to schedule a comprehensive evaluation with our dentist in Philadelphia if you have experienced any of the following signs of periodontal disease: bleeding gums, redness of gum tissue, swelling of gums around the teeth, breath odor, receding gums, or mobility of teeth.